Edmonton Police Service logo

 • At any point the complaint process, a complainant may withdraw their complaint.

-Please note, the Police Act states that a complaint must filed within one (1) year of the incident date, or within one year from when the complainant first knew or ought to have known that the conduct complained of occurred.
+Please note, the Police Act states that a complaint must be filed within one (1) year of the incident date, or within one year from when the complainant first knew or ought to have known that the conduct complained of occurred.
 If your submission does not meet the criteria of the Police Act, as per the confirming questions below, it may be classified as a Citizen Concern pending clarification with a Professional Standards Branch investigator.
 A Professional Standards Branch investigator will contact you to discuss further.

 SUBMITTING A CONCERN